Rome

 Let’s not forget festive foods becoming the stars of the celebration, and one such classic that stands out is the beloved Panettone.
 This rich fruitcake is not just a treat but a symbol of Italian holiday.

-View all articles about Algemeen to make your trip complete.
+View all articles about Rome to make your trip complete.